tanfwong/rfsoc_notes/_sources/ch5/gmem.md

     to the 4k-byte access limit and to avoid hogging the AXI interconnect.
 A request may take 5 to 7 clock cycles to go through the `m_axi` adapter.
-  - The request thens routed through the AXI interconnect to the memory interface generator (MIG), which interfaces the off-chip DDR memory.
+  - The request is then routed through the AXI interconnect to the memory interface generator (MIG), which interfaces the off-chip DDR memory.
 Getting through the AXI interconnect may take about 30 clock cycles, and getting to the DDR memory and the getting the